MulongXie/NiCro-Robotic-Visual-Testing/README.md

     <img src="data/demo/devices.png" alt="The app running on various devices" width="80%">
 </p>

+>An app displayed on various devices.
+“P“ and “V“ indicate if the device is “Physical“ or “Virtual“; “A“ and “I“ represent “Android“ and “iOS“ platforms; the last number shows the screen size in inches.

 This cross-device and cross-platform testing is highly laborious and involves plenty of repetitive work to run and revise the test script on differnet devices.

 Therefore, we propose the automated UI testing system ***NiCro*** to automatically replay the actions on various devices with different hardware (e.g., screen size) and software (e.g., operating system) environments.